dopramo/i3chatbot/README.md

-# BotUI Chatbot Tutorial
-Demo of how to build a simple linear chatbot with BotUI.

 The chatbot runs in a simple html page.
 It can be included in any website.
 It is completely front-end based and does not require a backend.